maths/moodle-qtype_stack/doc/en/Installation/LTI.md

 * A single grade is provided to Learn.
 All marks are recorded in the Moodle gradebook separately, and students should be able to access these.
 * Students and teachers follow a single link from Learn, and this respects their respective level of permissions.

 If you would like more than one grade in Learn, then consider having more than one course on Moodle.
 Students will be able to see their individual grades in Moodle (unless you disable access to the gradebook!), so it is likely to be sufficient for most purposes to return a single grade to Learn.
+The difficulty with this is the lack of shared question banks.

-1. Login to the provider (STACK) directly with system admin privileges.
+1. Login to the provider (STACK) directly with Moodle admin privileges and create a course as follows.

-    Site administration -> Courses -> Manage courses and categories
+    Site administration -> Courses -> Manage courses and categories.

    Then choose "Create new course".
 2. Create the course with appropriate Course full name and Course short name.
 These should be identical to those on Learn.